 - 12.4.1.
 Academic Offences shall be dealt with according to the severity of the offence as follows: - a) Minor Offence includes first offence of plagiarism, or other minor offence resulting from negligence or intent, where a student attempted to acknowledge their sources and/or comply with the regulations for assessment, but a minor oversight or error has given cause for concern, and the student could benefit from further academic advice and referral for support. - b) Major Offence includes subsequent Minor Offences of plagiarism, all examination offences and all other serious offences, all of which require referral to the University Registrar for further investigation by the Academic Offences Panel. - 12.4.2.
-In the case of a proven academic offence with a penalty requiring the resubmission of assessment, the resubmission must take place at the earliest opportunity during the current academic year and/or by the deadline set by the School/College. - 12.4.3.
-Where a student does not resubmit, a mark of 0 shall be given for the assessment.
+In the case of a proven academic offence with a penalty requiring the submission of assessment, the submission must take place at the earliest opportunity during the current academic year and/or by the deadline set by the School/College. - 12.4.3.
+Where a student does not submit as required by an academic offence penalty, a mark of 0 shall be given for the element(s) of assessment in which the offence occurred.